Why Gliese 1132B Is The Most Awesome Earth-like Planet?

-Astronomers have found evidence for a hot and steamy atmosphere on Gliese 1132B, the Earth-like planet that circles a red dwarf star in the southern sky.
+Astronomers have found evidence of a hot and steamy atmosphere on Gliese 1132B, the Earth-like planet that circles a red dwarf star in the southern sky.

-Yes! you read that right: there is Atmosphere on Gliese 1132B!
+Yes! you read that right: there is actual Atmosphere on Gliese 1132B!

 A Whole World Of Possibilities:

 GJ 1132b has managed to make it past all of those hurdles, but even that strict criteria doesn’t confirm the planet’s ability to host living things.

 The planet is thought to be quite hot, with temperatures at or above those of Venus.
 Venus is hundreds of degrees hotter than Earth.

 If life does exist on the planet, it could be dramatically different from anything humans have ever imagined, but we won’t know for certain for a long while.
 In the meantime, researchers are suggesting that observatories around the world give the planet some special attention going forward.